AndreRamos-js/Automation_Project/README.md

 # Intensivao_python
- Um projeto de automação feito em python.
+ An automation project made in python.